cha87de/clouds-exercises/ex-3/lesson-openstacknetworking.md

 1. How is the project called, which provides virtual machines in OpenStack?

-The compute service is responsible for virtual machines and is called nova.
-It cannot run alone: Keystone (Identity Service) and Glance (Image Service) are required at least.

 2. What are the main differences between Object Store (Swift) and Block Storage (Cinder)?

-Object Store is accessible via REST and allows applications to store arbitrary BLOBs.
-Cinder is accessible via iSCSI and provides volumes which can be attached to virtual machines as virtual disks.

 ## Research: OpenStack Networking
 OpenStack provides besides virtual machines virtual networks.
 The virtual network can be bridged to a public network or can be a private one.